vjern/purple-django/README.md

 # Secret Santa API

-Compute a secret santa list from a DB of users and exclusions between users.
+Compute a secret santa list (shortened as "draw" ~= tirage au sort) from a DB of users and exclusions between users.

 ## Available features